15.3 Pairs Trading

 Suppose first that \(y_{1t}\) and \(y_{2t}\) represent the prices of the two assets that define the mean-reverting spread \(z_{t} = y_{1t} - \gamma \, y_{2t}\).
 In this case, the coefficients used in the spread (1 and \(\gamma\)) represent number of shares (to be bought and sold) and the spread has a meaning of price value.
 Thus, the spread difference corresponds to the profit made during the \(k\) periods (ignoring transaction costs): \[ z_{t+k} - z_{t} = s_0. \]

 Suppose now that \(y_{1t}\) and \(y_{2t}\) represent the log-prices of two assets.
 In this case, it is convenient to use the portfolio notation (see Chapter 6).
-Basically, we can define the 2-asset portfolio \[ \w = \begin{bmatrix} \;\;\;1\\ -\gamma \end{bmatrix}, \] where now the coefficients 1 and \(\gamma\) represent normalized dollar values instead of shares, and the spread can be compactly written as \[ z_{t} = \w^\T\bm{y}_{t}, \] where \(\bm{y}_{t} = \begin{bmatrix} y_{1t}\\ y_{2t} \end{bmatrix}\).
+Basically, we can define the two-asset portfolio \[ \w = \begin{bmatrix} \;\;\;1\\ -\gamma \end{bmatrix}, \] where now the coefficients 1 and \(\gamma\) represent normalized dollar values instead of shares, and the spread can be compactly written as \[ z_{t} = \w^\T\bm{y}_{t}, \] where \(\bm{y}_{t} = \begin{bmatrix} y_{1t}\\ y_{2t} \end{bmatrix}\).
 With this notation, it becomes evident that the spread difference corresponds (approximately) to the return made during the \(k\) periods (ignoring transaction costs): \[ \w^\T \left( \bm{y}_{t+k} - \bm{y}_{t} \right) = z_{t+k} - z_{t} = s_0. \]

-Note that this an approximation because the return of the portfolio should be calculated using the linear returns, \(\w^\T \left( \textm{exp}(\bm{y}_{t+k} - \bm{y}_{t}) - \bm{1} \right)\), instead of the log-returns; nevertheless, these two quantities are approximately equal because \(\textm{exp}(x) - 1 \approx x\) for small \(x\) (see Chapter 6 for details).
-Also, note that this portfolio has leverage \(1 + \gamma\), so in practice we may want to normalize it to leverage one.
+Note that this is an approximation because the return of the portfolio should be calculated using the linear returns, \(\w^\T \left( \textm{exp}(\bm{y}_{t+k} - \bm{y}_{t}) - \bm{1} \right)\), instead of the log-returns; nevertheless, these two quantities are approximately equal because \(\textm{exp}(x) - 1 \approx x\) for small \(x\) (see Chapter 6 for details).
+Also, note that this portfolio has leverage \(1 + \gamma\), so in practice we may want to normalize it to unit leverage.

 Summarizing, depending on whether the original cointegrated time series correspond to prices or log-prices, the threshold \(s_0\) will determine the absolute profit or the return of the trade over these \(k\) periods.
-The choice is dictated by the nature of cointegration of the time series.
-It is important to remark that in case of cointegrated log-prices, the portfolio \(\w\) has a meaning of normalized dollars, which may require a rebalancing over time (increased transaction costs); for cointegrated prices, the number of shares naturally stays constant over time and does not require rebalancing.
+The choice is dictated by the nature of the cointegration of the time series.
+It is important to remark that in the case of cointegrated log-prices, the portfolio \(\w\) has a meaning of normalized dollars, which may require a rebalancing over time (increased transaction costs); for cointegrated prices, the number of shares naturally stays constant over time and does not require rebalancing.
 This makes cointegrated price series more attractive; unfortunately, in practice, it is more difficult to find cointegrated price series since the noise in prices is less symmetric than that in log-prices, making the potential spreads less stationary.

 It is important to note that pairs trading relies on the assumption that the historical relationship between the two instruments will persist in the future.
 However, this is not always the case and cointegration between financial instruments can change over time due to various factors, such as market conditions, industry trends, or company-specific events.
 Therefore, pairs trading carries risks, and traders should carefully monitor the relationship between the instruments and use risk management techniques to protect their positions.
 Some publications show that pairs trading can provide profits (Avellaneda and Lee, 2010; Elliott et al., 2005; Gatev et al., 2006), while others indicate that cointegration relationships may not be preserved over time (Chan, 2013; Clegg, 2014).

-The positive results should always be taken with a grain of salt for a number of reasons: backtests may ignore transaction costs (which can exceed the profit made trading the spread (Chan, 2008)), strategies may have yielded profits in the past while their effectiveness may have diminished in more recent times (Chan, 2013), and the practical implementation entails certain technical difficulties, such as the potential lack of liquidity for short-selling, the danger of margin calls (being forced to liquidate positions during inopportune times), the need for higher-frequency trading due to the competition of other traders, and the decimalization of U.S. stock prices (which caused bid-ask spreads to dramatically narrow, affecting the spreads) (Chan, 2013).
+The positive results should always be taken with a grain of salt for a number of reasons: backtests may ignore transaction costs, which can exceed the profit made trading the spread (Chan, 2008); strategies may have yielded profits in the past while their effectiveness may have diminished in more recent times (Chan, 2013); and the practical implementation entails certain technical difficulties, such as the potential lack of liquidity for short-selling, the danger of margin calls (being forced to liquidate positions during inopportune times), the need for higher-frequency trading due to the competition of other traders, and the decimalization of U.S. stock prices, which caused bid–ask spreads to dramatically narrow, affecting the spreads (Chan, 2013).
 Nevertheless, the proper use of Kalman filtering (covered in Section 15.6) and VECM modeling (overviewed in Section 15.7) can help remedy many of the shortcomings.

-Design of pairs trading
+Design of Pairs Trading

 More advanced topics include the use of Kalman filtering for estimating a time-varying cointegration relationship (Section 15.6) and the extension of pairs trading to more than two assets (Section 15.7).